 In an attempt to enhance the art deco fashion, the deluxe rooms layout looks interesting and a bit odd.

 The suite’s quasi entrance leads into the cubicle with a side by side shower and a bathtub in the bedroom, desk and another sofa.

 The rooms appear to be more spacious because of the mirror behind the bed.
 Some rooms overlook the quiet streets while others face the L shaped pool.
 This hotel is just five minutes away from some shops and cafés along the east walls and moat.

-This hotel is traditionally designed, stylish modest and convenient.
+De Naga Chiang Mai is traditionally designed, stylish modest and convenient.
 It extends far from the main road than you would think.

 Similarly, the block that it’s on is much larger than anyone would expect.
 The whole place has a tasteful Lanna design.